AISSMS College of Pharmacy: Courses offered

 AISSMS College of Pharmacy has been recognized as Research Center for PhD Degree.

 Research

 AISSMS College of Pharmacy is doing research on AIDS virus.

 Co-curricular Activities

 The college conducts many activities, including the sports week which is held every year generally during the month of December; as well as the college gathering, an event that is held once every two years.
 While the sports week includes outdoor and indoor games such as cricket, football, basketball, volleyball, chess, carrom, table tennis, badminton etc., the college gathering includes various events such as drama, dance, singing, scientific model making, personality contest and orchestra.
 Also, the college holds an alumni meet every year to create a platform for interaction between the students and the alumni.

+Rankings

+The college was ranked 99th in India by the NIRF in the pharmacy ranking in 2024.